mgierlasinski/pantry-pal/.ai/prd.md

 - US-011: User Authentication
   - Description: As a user, I want to sign up and log in via email and password so that my pantry and recipes are private.
   - Acceptance Criteria:
+    - Login and registration are done on dedicated pages.
+    - Logging in requires entering an email address and password.
+    - Registration requires providing an email address, password, and password confirmation.
+    - We do not use external login services (e.g., Google, GitHub).
+    - Password recovery should be possible.
     - Given valid credentials, when I sign up or log in, then I gain access to my data.
     - Invalid credentials show an error.